Better Living Without Chemistry: An Alternative View for Addressing Drug Addiction

 Chemical Dependency Might Not Fully Explain Drug Addiction

 As much as I love my job, I often spend time contemplating theories and strategies for crime reduction.
-Although fewer arrests for crimes means less of a need for attorneys like me, reducing criminal activity is better for local communities and for greater society.
+Although fewer arrests for crimes means less of a need for criminal defense attorneys like me, reducing criminal activity is better for local communities and for greater society.
 I read an interesting article recently written by a man named Johann Hari who has penned a book called “Chasing The Scream: The First and Last Days of the War on Drugs.”
 In the article, Hari discusses drug enforcement policies and changing concepts of what causes addiction.
 Illicit drug use, in addition to being illegal in its own right, tends to lend itself to a whole host of other illegal activities such as larceny or burglary when the drug use moves into abuse or addiction.
 As such, how to eliminate addiction to narcotics is considered an important goal.

 The theory has long been that it is physical and/or psychological dependence on a chemical which leads to drug addiction.
 This idea has been held up by the medical establishment, rehabilitation programs, and general opinion for so long that it is rarely questioned; it is simply taken for granted.
 If you believe that it is chemical dependency that causes addiction, then the most obvious solution is to eliminate access to the chemical in question – hence, most countries’ policies of outlawing narcotics.
 The chemical dependency argument gained traction in the 1980s after a series of experiments using rats showed that when placed in a cage with two bottles of water to drink from (one containing plain H2O and the other containing water laced with cocaine or heroin), almost every time the rat will choose the substance laden water to the exclusion of the plain water.
 Seems fairly straightforward, right?
 However, when later researchers tried the same experiment, only in a cage that contained lots of toys, good food, and other rats to interact with, the consumption of the drug laden water went down more than 75% as compared to the isolated rats in empty cages.